Alb-24/fake-news-ML/README.md

-# fake-news-ML
+# Fake News recognition using ML

 Based on Kaggle fake and real news Dataset: https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset

-The basic steps done by the fake_news_py.torch are
+The basic steps done are:

--read the two datasets and save them as a combined one, adding the target label
+-read the two datasets of true and fake news and save them as a combined one, adding the target label

 -split the dataset into test and train

--perform dataframe tokenization, creating a vocabulary

--generate data batch, using dataloader, to feed the model

-# TO DO LIST
+-apply text preprocessing

+-create 3 possible feature representations: tokenizer, vectorizer, tf-idf

+-define classifiers: SGD, RF, BLSTM, Logistic Regression

+-create 10 splits, training and testing all classifiers

+-compare results obtained as classification reports and confusion matrices

+# POSSIBLE FURTHER ENHANCEMENTS
 -Better text preprocessing

--Train the model (possible different ones)

--View model(s) performance and compare them
+-Better tuning of Hyperparameters